-After his mother (Henson) accepts a job in China, teenager dre park (smith) is forced to move to the new country.
-He meets some friends, but loses all of them except for mei ying (Han), his new girlfriend, after getting attacked by a bully (wang).
-After almost being killed, he is rescued by therapist mr. Han (chan), who does much more than therapy.
-When dre has to fight his bully, Cheng, Han teaches him Kung fu, and now dre has to take bad matters into his own hands
+After his mother (Henson) accepts a job in China, preteen Dre Park (played by Jaden Smith) is forced to move to the new country.
+He attempts to befriend others, but loses all of them except for Mei Ying (Han), his new girlfriend, after getting attacked by a bully (Cheng).
+After almost being killed, he is rescued by his maintenance man, Mr. Han (Jackie Chan), who does much more than maintenance.
+When Dre is forced to fight his bully, Cheng, in the upcoming tournament; Mr. Han steps in and teaches him Kung-Fu, and now Dre has to take matters into his own hands.
+Written by

 Was this review helpful to you?